Parent page: Altium 365 Workspace

 Activating Your Company Workspace

-If you are a user added to your company's account with Altium, that account has Altium Designer licensing with active Altium Subscription and your company has not yet activated their Workspace, then you will be guided to do so.
+If you are a user added to your company's Altium account which has an active Altium Designer Software Subscription, and your company has not yet activated their Workspace, then you will be guided to do so.
 There are various places in which to find controls to facilitate this:

 - From the https://www.altium.com/subscription/start-now page – follow the prompts to sign in to your account with Altium and then to activate your company's Workspace.
-If you don't have an account, you will be able to register from here and choose your subscription plan.
+If you don't have an account, you will be able to register from here and choose your subscription.

 - From the altium.com/365-intro/workspace site – offering a control to activate a Workspace from any of its pages.